 Around the world, there’s one thing people seem to agree on – that we go to sleep at night and stay awake in the day.
 But science proves that other sleeping patterns are feasible, and possibly more preferable.
-Follow the law of contrary public opinion and try one of these alternative sleeping cycles.
+Here, we delve into polyphasic sleep, biphasic sleep, as well as sleep cycles centred around burst of 2 hours sleep and 4 hours sleep.

 According to the National Sleep Foundation, 85% of mammals sleep in polyphasic patterns, meaning that they sleep in portions throughout the day.
 The vast majority of us, however are monophasic, but is that always best for us?
 Read on to find out which sleeping pattern you’d be best suited to.

 Most of us are familiar with the simplest of sleep cycles – monophasic sleep.
-This is the most common out of the sleeping cycles and consists of one core sleep at night of between 7-9 hours.
+This is the most common sleeping cycle and consists of one core sleep at night of between 7-9 hours.
 This is best suited to people who work the regular 9-5, or schedules that won’t allow short naps in the middle of the day.

-The advantages of monophasic sleeping patterns include that it is generally the most convenient cycle because it’s just one long period of sleep at night.
+The advantages of a monophasic sleep cycle include is that it’s generally the most convenient because it’s just one long period of sleep at night.
 This offers high flexibility in sleeping and waking hours and means you’ll generally be awake and asleep at the same time as your loved ones.
 There’s also minimal risk of sleep deprivation if you set aside a solid amount of sleep each night.

-But despite being routine, is it the most efficient?
-Disadvantages of this standard sleep cycle include inconvenience for those with late shift patterns.
-Also, this sleep cycle requires a relatively large amount of total sleep, which may be inconvenient for particularly busy people.
+But despite being routine, is it the most efficient of sleep cycles?
+Disadvantages of this standard sleep pattern include inconvenience for those with late shift patterns.
+Also, this sleep pattern requires a relatively large amount of total sleep, which may be inconvenient for particularly busy people.

-The biphasic sleep pattern consists of a split sleeping pattern, so around 5-6 hours at night and one nap at midday.
-This may be best suited to people living in areas where byphasic sleep is common, for example Mediterranean or Latin America.
+The biphasic sleep pattern consists of a split sleeping pattern, so around 5-6 hours at night and around 2 hours of sleep at midday.
+This may be best suited to people living in areas where biphasic sleep is common, for example the Mediterranean or Latin America.

 Is biphasic sleep better?